Syed ArhamSyed Arham(Author)

 Tips to Win

-• Try to remove the cards evenly from the Pyramid on both sides.
-This will ensure that you do not complicate the layout even more!
+• Try to remove the cards evenly from the pyramid on both sides.
+This will ensure that you don’t unnecessarily complicate the layout.

 • A King is equal to 13 and doesn’t require another match.
-Hence, you should always remove it whenever you get the chance to.
-Consider it a free card!
+So, always remove Kings when you get the chance.
+Consider it a free card of sorts.

-• Play from the Discard Pile instead of the Deck.
-This will allow you to play the useful card while revealing another card, helping you with another opportunity to form a pair.
+• Play from the discard pile instead of the deck.
+This allows you to play a useful card while revealing another card, which can, in turn, help you with another pair-forming opportunity.

 TriPeaks Solitaire